site for antique outboards, mopeds, and select automobiles

 Plastic bendix gear is very fragile

 A Word of Caution; If you have one of these motors and want to use it, the bendix spool on the pull-start is a very fragile plastic - even more so since it is 50+ years old.
-Be very gentle in using the pull-start mechanism and I'm sure to engage the gear before tugging on the rope.
+Be very gentle in using the pull-start mechanism and engage the gear before tugging on the rope.
 I would recommend using the flywheel rope plate if more than 1 or 2 pulls are required.
 NOTE: There were two size gears, most small motors use a 13-tooth one that is still available from Mercury part # 43-803624T for about $13.00 There is also an 11-tooth gear used on the larger hp Elgin/West Bends that is unfortunately NLA.

 Year & Model: 1956 Elgin 571.59501 Horsepower: 5 1/2 @ 4000 rpm